 Prior to the merger with Dominion Energy, Griffin served as chief financial officer and treasurer for SCANA Corporation.
 During her time with SCANA, she also was vice president of finance and held leadership roles in Audit Services, Privacy, Corporate Compliance, Investor Relations, and Rate and Regulatory Affairs.
 Before joining SCANA, she worked at Scott McElveen in Columbia, South Carolina, and Ernst & Young in Raleigh, North Carolina.

-Griffin serves the community as chair of the City Year Advisory Board, audit committee chair for the University of South Carolina Business Partnership Foundation, member of the Finance Committee for the South Carolina Chamber of Commerce, and treasurer of the board for Columbia Museum of Art.
-She previously served in leadership roles for the boards of Central SC Habitat for Humanity, Senior Resources and Columbia City Ballet.
+Griffin serves the community as a member of the board for Transitions/Midlands Housing Authority, chair of the City Year Advisory Board, treasurer and finance committee chair for the University of South Carolina Business Partnership Foundation.
+She previously served in leadership roles for the boards of Central SC Habitat for Humanity, Columbia Museum of Art, Senior Resources and Columbia City Ballet.

 She earned a bachelor’s degree in accounting and a Master of Accountancy from the University of South Carolina.
 She is a certified public accountant in South Carolina.